 HW: Finish poem packet and bring it to your next class.
 Work on vocabulary.

 Sign course sheets.

-HW: Begin Act 2 vocab and study.
+HW: Begin Act 3, work on vocab, and study.

 What is drama?
 Is Shakespeare still relevant?
 What universal issues do teenagers face regardless of time and place?

 Write a paragraph reflecting on how your view of the perfect mate differs from the view of your parent/guardian.